Magic Kingdom Park

 Table service dining reservations open 60 days before your visit, and the most popular spots fill up fast.

 • Be Our Guest Restaurant.
-Inside Beast’s Castle in Fantasyland.
-The theming is spectacular — three dining rooms inspired by Beauty and the Beast.
-Reservations are among the hardest to get in the park.
+Inside Beast’s Castle in Fantasyland with spectacular theming.
+Three dining rooms are inspired by Beauty and the Beast, and reservations are among the hardest to get in the park.

 • Cinderella’s Royal Table.
-Dining inside Cinderella Castle.
-You meet Cinderella on arrival, and other princesses visit your table during the meal.
-It is one of the top experiences at the resort.
-It is also one of the most sought-after dining reservations at Walt Disney World Resort.
+Dining inside Cinderella Castle where you meet Cinderella on arrival and other princesses visit your table.
+It’s one of the top experiences at the resort and one of the most sought-after dining reservations at Walt Disney World Resort.

 • Skipper Canteen.
-In Adventureland, with clever theming tied to Jungle Cruise.
-The food is better than most theme park restaurants.
-One of the easier reservations to get.
+In Adventureland with clever theming tied to Jungle Cruise.
+The food is better than most theme park restaurants, and it’s one of the easier reservations to get.

 • Liberty Tree Tavern.
-In Liberty Square, serving a family-style American meal.
-Thanksgiving-style dinner every night — turkey, pot roast, and all the sides.
+In Liberty Square, serving family-style American meals.
+Thanksgiving-style dinner is served every night and includes turkey, pot roast, and all the sides.

 Do I need dining reservations at Magic Kingdom?